under-doc/underdoc-expense-analytics-tutorial/README.md

 ### Get an UnderDoc API Key

 The key step in this tutorial is to extract the expense information from images into structured data (e.g. shop name, amount, currency, inferred category, etc.) that is suitable for storing into a database for exploration.
-We will use [UnderDoc](https://underdoc.io), which is a cost effective platform (with a free tier) in performing this task.
+We will use [UnderDoc](https://underdoc.io), which is a cost-effective platform (with a free tier) in performing this task.
 This tool also works well with multi-language images.

 Using UnderDoc is simple, just signup at their developer portal and get an API key.